arenevier/gisconverter.php/readme.txt

 gisconverter.php is a php library to convert vector geometries between different formats.
-Currently, WKT, GeoJSON, and KML formats are supported.
+Currently, WKT, GeoJSON, KML and GPX formats are supported.
 See example.php for a documentation of how to use the library

 gisconverter.php needs php at least 5.3